Guruprasadbhat2003/SmartReads/README.md

 ## License

-This project is for educational purposes only.
+This project is for educational purposes only.for any queries contact me gurubhatkodani@gmail.com